 Entry requirements

-• BBBB in Scottish Highers, to be obtained at one sitting in S5.
-Must include chemistry and one other of biology, mathematics or physics.
+- BBBB in Scottish Highers obtained at one sitting in S5, which must include Chemistry and one other from Biology, Mathematics or Physics

-• If biology, mathematics and English have not been passed at Highers, each must normally have been passed at National 5 grade B.
+- If Biology, Mathematics or English have not been passed at Scottish Higher level, each must normally have been passed at grade B in Scottish National 5

 Eligibility

-The entry indicator tool will help you determine if you meet any of the above criteria.
+The entry indicator tool will help you determine if you meet any of the above criteria for our Gateway to Medicine programme.

 Course details

-In order to progress onto the Medicine A100 Honours programme, students must have:
+In order to progress to one of our medical degree programmes, students must have:

-• a suitable UCAT score (to be specified by the School of Medicine) achieved either before entry to the Gateway or in the summer immediately after the Gateway
+- achieved a suitable UCAT score (to be specified by the School of Medicine) achieved either before entry to the Gateway or in the summer immediately after the Gateway year

-• a pass in the multiple mini interviews (to take place during the Gateway year).
+- achieved a pass in the multiple mini-interviews (to take place during the Gateway year)

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.